Exhibition participation? Don’t make these 10 common mistakes

-An exhibition participation is a fantastic way to generate leads and attract customers.
+Participation in exhibition shows is a fantastic way to generate leads and attract customers.
 You should, however, handle things well.
-We will list 5 common mistakes, made by exhibition participants.
+We will list 10 common mistakes, made by exhibition participants.

 A company can spend its marketing budget only once.
-Nowadays, internet is the magic word and it is extremely tempting to spend the entire budget on SEO or SEA (Google Adwords); you should, however, don’t lose sight of other means – like trade shows.
+Nowadays, the internet is the magic word, and it is extremely tempting to spend the entire budget on SEO or SEM (Google Adwords); you should, however, don’t lose sight of other means – like exhibition marketing.

-A good preparation and professional stand allows you to make contact with dozens of leads, who are looking for your product or service.
-Perfect circumstances to attract new customers.
+Exhibition participation with a professional stand allows you to make contact with dozens of leads, who are looking for your product or service.
+A perfect circumstance will attract new customers.
 It will take a lot of effort though.
 Will you participate in a trade show soon?
-Don’t make these 5 mistakes!
+Don’t make these 10 mistakes!

-Time is scarce, it goes for any entrepreneur.
-An exhibition which will take place in a month, might seem far away, days fly by quickly though.
-You should make an extensive, realistic planning.
-Think about your goals for this exhibition but consider logistics and marketing as well.
-A professional stand is essential for a good first impression and you want to have your stand ready in time.
-Nothing more annoying than a stress start of your exhibition, for yourself and for your visitors who will notice it (unconsciously).
+Time is scarce!
+It goes for any business entrepreneur.
+An exhibition which will take place in a month might seem far away, but days fly by quickly though.
+You should make extensive, realistic planning.
+Think about your opportunities for using exhibitions or trade fairs but consider logistics and marketing as well.
+A professional stand is essential for a good first impression, and you want to have your stand ready in time.
+There is nothing more annoying than a stressful start of your exhibition stand, for yourself and for your visitors who will notice it (unconsciously).

 Logistics is just one side of the story.
-Even if your stand is ready in time, you wish to use your valuable time to its fullest.
+Even if your product exhibition is ready in time, you wish to use your valuable time to its fullest.
 You should make a clear marketing plan describing your goals for every target group and your approach.
-It might seem obvious, but due to time pressure and a bad planning people often lose sight of it.
+It might seem obvious, but due to time pressure and bad planning people often lose sight of it.

-Working one or several days in a stand takes a lot of energy.
+Working one or several days in an exhibition takes a lot of energy.
 Which employees have the capacity and remain fresh and motivated?
 Those people can make a difference.

 Take a good look at your team’s composition as well.
 Select people who will make the best possible contribution and not necessarily employees you are close to.
 In short: Compose your team in a commercial, professional way.

 You might also use a qualification system for leads.
-People you definitely wish to talk to again, will get the letter A; other people, you expect only little of, will get a C. In Evernote you might, if desired, apply tagging, allowing you to filter and contact all A-leads afterwards.
-In combination with your notes you will have plenty of starting points for a good follow-up.
+People you definitely wish to talk to again will get the letter A; other people, you expect only little off, will get a C. In Evernote you might, if desired, apply to tag, allowing you to filter and contact all A-leads afterward.
+In combination with your notes, you will have plenty of starting points for a good follow-up.

-People love regularity and the same goes for exhibition participants.
-Although you have had lots of success on the same exhibition for many years, you might of course always try something else.
+People love regularity, and the same goes for exhibition participants.
+Although you have had lots of success in the same exhibition for many years, you might of course always try something else.
 Perhaps you can promote a new product to a different target group?
-Or you participate in moderate exhibitions and it is high time for something new?
+Or you participate in moderate exhibitions, and it is high time for something new?
 Dare to renew and continue to develop yourself.

 Avoid these mistakes in your next exhibition participation

-An exhibition participation remains an extremely valuable way to make contact with future customers.
+Exhibition participation remains a valuable way to make contact with future customers.
 Just being there won’t be enough though.
-You will have to work hard to make contact with the right people, you will have to follow-up your leads determinedly and, above all, take pleasure in your work.
+You will have to work hard to make contact with the right people.
+You will have to follow-up your leads determinedly and, above all, take pleasure in your work.
 It will definitely bear fruit.